 Peregrine Adventures has received the World Travel and Tourism Council’s Safe Travels stamp, which provides travellers with assurance that we have adopted health and hygiene global standardised protocols – so you can experience ‘Safe Travels’.

-As we resume operations we will continue to be guided by foreign travel and health advice from government authorities, such as the Australian Department of Foreign Affairs and other reputable authorities, like the World Health Organization.
-It is likely that countries or regions will open gradually and, in many cases, only to nationals from certain countries.
+As we resume operations, we continue to be guided by government foreign travel advisories and other reputable authorities, such as the World Health Organization.
+Some destinations or regions may open gradually or partially and, in many cases, only to nationals from certain countries.

 As responsible travellers, anyone who chooses to travel with us has a duty of care to themselves and the people around them.
 We ask that all our travellers comply with local regulations and laws, as well as our own health and safety guidelines, to ensure that everyone can enjoy their adventure, while remaining well.

-We are reviewing all health and safety policies and implementing new minimum standards that emphasize increased hygiene and sanitation.
-These are in line with recommendations from the World Health Organization and following the World Travel & Tourism Council’s (WTTC) Safe Travel protocols for tour operators.
-All our trips will undergo a comprehensive risk assessment and audit before we reopen in the destination and all leaders and suppliers will be required to complete COVID-19 health and safety training.
-We are also putting additional measures in place, in line with government health advice and with global health authorities, to ensure that we maintain the highest standards of cleanliness and hygiene.
+We have reviewed all health and safety policies and have implemented new COVID-19 Safe minimum standards that emphasize increased hygiene and sanitation.
+These are in line with recommendations from the World Health Organization and follow the World Travel & Tourism Council’s (WTTC) Safe Travel protocols for tour operators.
+All our trips will undergo a comprehensive risk assessment and audit before reopening and all leaders and suppliers are required to complete COVID-19 health and safety training.

 If you are unwell prior to travelling, please stay at home and contact us to make alternative arrangements.
 Please refer to our Booking Conditions for more details on our refund policy.

-If you are unable to continue travelling with us due to a suspected or confirmed case of COVID-19 we can offer you a credit for the unused days of your trip.
+If you are unable to continue travelling with us due to a suspected or confirmed case of COVID-19 on your trip, we can offer you a credit for the unused days of your trip.